CookieCat45/AHIT-APRandomizer/README.md

 # AHIT-APRandomizer
 AHIT Archipelago implementation.
 Currently only works on DLC 2.2.

+This mod, at the moment, is entirely proof-of-concept.
+There will likely be many bugs, impossible seeds, and other issues.
+Regardless, you can still set it up and play if you are curious or wish to help with beta-testing.

+Currently, no DLC content is shuffled.
+Only the base game chapters (1-5) work.

 # How to install
 You will need the Steam release of A Hat in Time.